Free Scarf Knitting Pattern

 This scarf is great for the fall and winter.
 The diagonal striping creates interest.
 At the same time, it's quick to knit and pretty easy, even for a less experienced knitter.

 The scarf is knitted sideways on a bias, in garter stitch.
-For best results, knit the scarf with self-striping yarn that has short color changes, such as Noro or similar yarn.
+For best results, knit the scarf with self-striping yarn that has short color changes, such as Noro (affiliate link) or similar yarn.

 Skills Required/Techniques Used: